PenghuiDu/penghui-website/content/authors/admin/_index.md

 first_name: Penghui
 email: penghui-du@outlook.com
 ---
 Hi!
-I'm Penghui, a first-year master's student in Neuro-X at EPFL, with a strong passion for computational neuroimaging and neuromodulation techniques.
-My long-term goal is to pursue a PhD and contribute to advancements in this fascinating research field.
+I'm Penghui, currently pursuing a Master's degree in the Neuro-X program at EPFL.
+My research interests focus on neuroimaging data analysis and neuromodulation techniques.
+I plan to pursue a PhD and am passionate about translating insights from neuroimaging to benefit clinical practice and disease research.